-your partner what you are planning to do there.
+THINK!
+Imagine you are going to Sighisoara this summer.
+Tell your partner what you are planning to do there.

 This summer, I'm going to Sighisoara.
-While I'm there I'm going to visit
+While I'm there, I'm going to visit

-$\mathcal{Q}{\mathcal{Q}}$ Listen to Louis talking about a small village in France and complete the table.
+O $\widehat{\Omega}$ Listen to Louis talking about a small village in France and complete the table.
 Write in your notebook.

-AT A AND AND A Name Colmar Location in Alsace, France, 1) km from Strasbourg Getting there/around by train, 2) or car Places to visit Little Venice, beautiful landmarks, 3) , library Eating out most restaurants serve 4) Alsatian food Shopping clothes and 5), souvenirs Accommodation all types of accommodation to suit your 6)
+Name Colmar Location in Alsace, France, 1) km from Strasbourg Getting there/around ing there/around by train, 2) or car Places to visit to visit Little Venice, beautiful landmarks, 3) , library Eating out t most restaurants serve 4) Alsatian food Shopping clothes and 5) , souvenirs Accommodation all types of accommodation to suit your 6)

-Create a brochure about Colmar.
+Portfolio Create a brochure about Colmar.
 Use your answers from Ex.
 6 and the text in Ex.
 2 as a model.
-Write in your notebook.
+Keep it in your portfolio.
 Present it to the class.